Argentine tango: History of tango

 Argentine elites viewed tango as dangerous association and gathering place for lower-class people.
 However, as famous tango stars such as Alberto Castillo gained popularity in Argentina, the positive image of blackness related to tango started to widely share in Argentina's mass culture during the 1930s to 1950s.
 Tango lyrics often challenge the images of Argentina made by foreigners: The true Argentina was the country with both black and white people who originated the tango, not the rich people who danced the foxtrot.
 Additionally, Argentine tango lyrics presented humility as main theme and mass culture promoted tango to encourage humility as national identity.
 The Buenos Aires city government and the federal government started actively promoting tango by establishing a federal law to build Academia Nacional del tango.
 The law "Ley Nacional del Tango", which recognized tango as an Argentine cultural tradition, was passed in 1996.
 At the beginning, Argentine tango was rejected by the middle and upper classes who were engaging in ballroom dances including the Viennese waltz.
 Only in the decade between 1910 and 1920, Argentine tango started becoming fashionable in the major European capitals such as Paris, Berlin, Rome and Vienna.
 Within the European society, the feelings towards this new dance were mixed.
 In Rome, Vittorio Emanuele III of Savoy banned Argentine tango from the balls in Quirinal Palace.
-Kaiser Wilhelm II, the King of Bavaria and Kaiser Franz Joseph forbid their officers in uniform to dance this new rhythm.
+Kaiser Wilhelm II, the King of Bavaria forbid their officers in uniform to dance this new rhythm.
 In the Austrian capital Vienna, Argentine tango was deliberately excluded from the program of the 23rd ball of the City of Vienna (year between 1920 and 1930) according to historical documents.
-Only in 2017, Argentine tango has entered the traditional Viennese balls through the prestigious Technische Universität Ball (Technical University Ball), which now includes a milonga in its program.
-In conclusion, early tango was developed by black community and supported by immigrants who wished social mobility.
-Tango was much not accepted by elites in its early stages, and was actively repressed.
-However, tango gained recognition by the government and elites during 1930s to 1950s, and became unique national identity of Argentina.
-At the same time, the tango which was eventually embraced by elites may have obscured the fact that tango was invented by black people in Argentina.
-It is important to acknowledge the origins of tango and understand its unique history and influence in Argentina's national identity.
+Only in 2017, Argentine tango has entered the traditional Viennese balls through the prestigious Technische Universität Ball, which now includes a milonga in its program.